-Continuing to grow, the community was called home to some 5,000 residents by its peak year of 1907, at which time it had 44 working mines, a telephone exchange, and numerous businesses including over a dozen saloons.
-However, that very same year, mining began to suffer as the quality and quantity of gold ore declined, which required additional capital to operate the mines.
+Continuing to grow, the community was called home to some 5,000 residents by its peak year of 1907.
+It had 44 working mines, a telephone exchange, and numerous businesses, including over a dozen saloons.
+However, that same year, mining began to suffer as the quality and quantity of gold ore declined, requiring additional capital to operate the mines.

-That same year, on March 31, 1907, the 23 mile Barnwell and Searchlight Railroad connected the town with the Santa Fe line to Needles, California and beyond.
+On March 31, 1907, the 23 mile Barnwell and Searchlight Railroad connected the town with the Santa Fe line to Needles, California, and beyond.
 Though transportation problems for the ore had been solved, the mines were continuing to decline.
-By 1919, the train was running to Searchlight only two times per week and when a flood washed out the tracks in September 1923, train service was never restored.
+By 1919, the train was running to Searchlight only two times per week, and when a flood washed out the tracks in September 1923, train service was never restored.

-People began to leave the area in masses and by 1927, there were only about 50 people left in the town.
-Mining revived for a short time when a new mill was built in 1934, but just a year later, it was closed due to lack of ore.
+People began to leave the area in masses, and by 1927, there were only about 50 people left in the town.
+Mining revived for a short time when a new mill was built in 1934, but just a year later, it was closed due to a lack of ore.
 Total production throughout Searchlight’s heyday years was approximately $4.5 million in ore.
-Other resurgences in the 1930’s and 40’s occurred during the construction of nearby Hoover Dam.
-The last gold mine of the 1900’s closed in 1953.
+Other resurgences in the 1930s and ’40s occurred during the construction of the nearby Hoover Dam.
+The last gold mine of the 1900s closed in 1953.

 According to the 2010 census, this now unincorporated town supports just over 500 people.
-Though the small city is filled with fishermen, water enthusiasts, and nature lovers, it still also provides a peek at its mining past in a number of old buildings, head frames, mining remnants, and at the Searchlight Historic Museum and Historic Mining Park.
-The museum, open year-round is located at 200 Michael Wendoll Way.
+Though the small city is filled with fishermen, water enthusiasts, and nature lovers, it still provides a peek at its mining past in several old buildings, headframes, mining remnants, and at the Searchlight Historic Museum Historic Mining Park.
+The museum, open year-round, is located at 200 Michael Wendoll Way.

-After the price of Gold spiked in 2011, interest returned to mining of the area with the company Nevada Milling and Mining leading the charge, using new technologies to leach tiny particles of Gold from ore that would have been considered low grade in the early 1900’s.
-As of July 2014, the company is set to begin operations and plan to crush 200 tons of rock a day.
+After the price of Gold spiked in 2011, interest returned to mining of the area with the company Nevada Milling and Mining leading the charge, using new technologies to leach tiny particles of gold from ore that would have been considered low grade in the early 1900s.
+As of July 2014, the company was set to begin operations and plan to crush 200 tons of rock a day.